cynthziawong/intro-data-science/README.md

 science methods and strategies.
 The program also exposes students to concepts and practices in deep learning and big data.

-## Prework

-- 20-30 hours: Introductory Python (Optional)
-- 35-45 hours: Data Analysis and Visualization with R
-- 20-30 hours: Data Analysis and Visualization with Python

 ## Curriculum Topic Outline
 Data Science Toolkit – Linux, Git, Bash, and SQL